Centralized vs. Decentralized Crypto Exchanges

 Use cases of centralized exchanges

-In our guide on the comparison of centralized exchanges vs decentralized exchanges, we came to the topic of CEX use cases.
+In our guide on the DEX CEX comparison, we came to the topic of CEX use cases.
 Centralized exchanges provide an array of services tailored to meet the diverse requirements of users:

 Spot trading